-- Avoid initiating enquiries at a time, or in a manner which disrupts the effective and efficient operation of the Combined Authority, or unnecessarily delays the conduct of its business. - 2.4 The Audit & Governance process will be open and transparent and designed to engage all relevant organisations, residents and other stakeholders.
+- Avoid initiating enquiries at a time, or in a manner which disrupts the effective and efficient operation of the Combined Authority, or unnecessarily delays the conduct of its business. - Promote and maintain high standards of conduct by members and co-opted members of the Combined Authority in accordance with the requirements of Charter 7 of the localism Act 2011, including making recommendations to Cabinet on the adoption or revision of the Code of Conduct from Members (Appendix I) - 2.4 The Audit & Governance process will be open and transparent and designed to engage all relevant organisations, residents and other stakeholders.